 In many entries, I mention “jittering”.
 What is it, what damage can it has done – today’s topic.

 Jittering is a short-term fluctuation or some parameter – short-term difference from ideal (required/inquired values).

 This time about the topic, regarding which I receive many questions:

 are the piezo injectors of newer releases compatible with injectors of other (older) releases; should all injectors be changed, so they release is identical; is it significant, that there should be the newest release of injectors?
 Read more…

 In many ways, the N43/N53 series engine is a leader of BMW technologies.

 It’s control system MSD80/81 can work in several operation modes..

 The summer is here, and also overheating problems of the engines also.
 In this entry – basics of cooling for all most popular BMW engines.

-In several entries, the term “closed loop system” is mentioned.
-Now it’s time to explain bit more about this notion.
+In several entries, the term “closed-loop system” is mentioned.
+Now it’s time to explain a bit more about this notion.